miakd/miakd.github.io/_posts/2017-09-06-how-best-to-dispose-of-confederate-monuments.md

 ---
 layout: post
-title: How best to dispose of Confederate monuments?
+title: How best to dispose of Confederate monuments
 subtitle: White supremacy in the physical landscape
 ---